QPSK Transmitter with USRP® Hardware

 The top-level structure of the model is shown in the following figure:

 The transmitter includes the Bit Generation subsystem, the QPSK Modulator block, and the Raised Cosine Transmit Filter block.
 The Bit Generation subsystem uses a MATLAB workspace variable as the payload of a frame, as shown in the figure below.
-Each frame contains 200 bits.
+Each frame contains 100 'Hello world ###' messages and a header.
 The first 26 bits are header bits, a 13-bit Barker code that has been oversampled by two.
 The Barker code is oversampled by two in order to generate precisely 13 QPSK symbols for later use in the Data Decoding subsystem of the receiver model.
 The remaining bits are the payload.
-The first 105 bits of the payload correspond to the ASCII representation of 'Hello world ###', where '###' is a repeating sequence of '001', '002', '003',..., '100'.
-The remaining payload bits are random bits.
+The payload correspond to the ASCII representation of 'Hello world ###', where '###' is a repeating sequence of '000', '001', '002', ..., '099'.
 The payload is scrambled to guarantee a balanced distribution of zeros and ones for the timing recovery operation in the receiver model.
 The scrambled bits are modulated by the QPSK Modulator (with Gray mapping).
-The modulated symbols are upsampled by four by the Raised Cosine Transmit Filter with a roll-off factor 0.5.
-The output rate of the Raised Cosine Filter is set to be 200k samples/second with a symbol rate of 50k symbols per second.
-In case of X3xx series radios, the sample rate is set to 240k samples/second with a symbol rate of 60k symbols per second.
-If you use an X3xx series radio as the transmitter, you need to use an X3xx series radio as the receiver to match the symbol rates.
+The modulated symbols are upsampled by two by the Raised Cosine Transmit Filter with a roll-off factor 0.5.
+The output rate of the Raised Cosine Filter is set to be 400k samples/second with a symbol rate of 200k symbols per second.
+Please match the symbol rate of the transmitter model and the receiver model correspondingly.

 Running the Example